 Knowing which one of these conditions you are suffering from will affect how you approach treating your condition in a natural and holistic way and whether or not you will need help from the medical profession.

-Here is a short video that goes over the main symptoms of thyroid disfunction:
+Here is a short video that goes over the symptoms of hypothyroidism

 This is the very short list, there are actually over 300 symptoms of hypothyroidism.
 You can read HypothryoidismMom’s unbelievably long list of the symptoms of hypothyroidism, when you do you will come away thinking, and rightly so, that they little thyroid is almost as important as your brain!